Just want to know your one-rep max (1RM) and nothing else? Here’s the calculator:

-Now, the only 100%-accurate way to know how much weight you can lift for a certain number of reps is to actually do it…but there are equations that can predict results with a fair amount of accuracy.
+Now, the only 100%-accurate way to know how much weight you can lift for a single rep is to actually do it, but that comes at a cost.

 As you’ll see, the results are very similar formula to formula.

 I’ve included all three in the calculator below because some people like to get fancy and average the results from each, but personally I just stick with the Brzycki results.